- Download our Moving to Colombia Guide (PDF)

 + PRO: Colombia has good schools

-While the standards of education at public schools can vary, private and international schools are generally of a high standard and are popular choices among the expat population.
+While the standards of education in Colombia at public schools can vary, private and international schools are generally of a high standard and are popular choices among expats.
 Many private schools are bilingual or entirely international, teaching a foreign curriculum in a foreign language.
 Most cities also have a number of international schools, but most of these are situated in Bogotá.

 - CON: Education can be expensive

 Most expats send their children to private or international schools in Colombia, which offer a good education but at a very high cost.
 Tuition at these schools is on par with international schools in Europe.
-Expats earning local salaries may therefore struggle to afford these prices.
+If you’re earning local salaries, you may therefore struggle to afford these prices.

 Getting around in Colombia